 Use flowers to your advantage

-Tie your lounge in with the rest of your space by adding in a few arrangements that play off your centerpieces.
+Tie your wedding lounge area in with the rest of your space by adding in a few arrangements that play off your wedding centerpieces.
 Remember, you don’t have to invest in elaborate bouquets or spend a ton of money on tropical flowers to make this space pop.
-Flanking each sofa with a pair of potted plants or throwing a few cacti on the centre table may be just what you need.
+Flanking each sofa with a pair of potted plants or throwing a few cacti and succulents on the centre table may be just what you need.

 Play off your wedding theme